Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

         }

         if (!conversationsElement.childNodes.length) {
-            conversationsElement.textContent = "You are not a member of any conversation" }
+            conversationsElement.textContent = "You are not a member of any conversations" }

         document.getElementsByClassName('conversations')[0].appendChild(conversationsElement)